 This year long course will introduce students to four European languages: German, Spanish, French, and Italian.
-Students will discover how these languages evolved through the ages.
-This class will include elements of vocabulary but geography, history, and how these countries changed in the new millennia.
+Students will learn about how the origins of the languages, compare, and contrast their development, how these countries have changed in the new millennia, and how they influenced the English language.
+This class will include elements of vocabulary, geography, and history.
 This course presents material using a variety of methods including visual, auditory, and tactile elements.
+Students will participate in storytelling, reading, and communicative activities.